 - Exploit tests — The tests connect to a service, wait for a response, and then use that response to send a specifically-crafted packet to determine if a particular vulnerability is exploitable.

 - Default credential tests — The tests connect to a service, and then attempt to sign in using known or default credentials for that service.

 A: Managed Risk scans have a very low impact.
 Users should not notice any impact on the target machine during scanning.

 A: You can configure scans based on your preference, including location.
 You may prefer to perform workstation scanning during the day and server scanning overnight.
 Scans always run in the order that they are listed on the Risk Dashboard.
 See Risk Dashboard User Guide for more information.

-A: We suggest starting the scans when a member of your team is available.
-That way, you can add devices to the DenyList or turn off scanning if a host reacts poorly to being scanned.
+A: Arctic Wolf suggests starting scans when a member of your team is available.
+That way, you can add devices to your denylist or turn off scanning if a host reacts poorly to being scanned.
 Scanning schedules should help prevent devices from going offline or prevent scanners from overwhelming devices with HTTP requests during business hours.

 A: You should only configure private internal IP addresses for the scanner to scan.
 Do not add anything outside of the ranges listed here: https://en.wikipedia.org/wiki/Private_network.

 Configure IP addresses for your scanner to scan if they are reserved for private networks.
 For example,